100+ video editing terms you need to know

 Slide

-A slide is a tool found in video editing software that lets you move a clip to the right or left within a timeline while also trimming the clips on either side.
+A slide is a tool in video editing software that lets you move a clip to the right or left within a timeline while also trimming the clips on either side.

 Slip